-NURS 130 Health & Illness Concepts 2
+NURS 130 HEALTH & ILLNESS CONCEPTS 2

 This course is designed to further develop the concepts within the three domains of the individual, healthcare, and nursing.
 Emphasis is placed on the concepts of comfort, immunity, oxygenation, perioperative care, sensory perception, sexuality, addiction, family, stress and coping, teaching and learning, advocacy, ethics, informatics, safety, and care of the family are introduced.
 This course will include integrated General University Requirements (GURs) applicable to the Nursing DTA.

-Prerequisite(s): NURS 120, NURS 125, NUTR 116 and PSYC 116 with a B- or higher.
+NURS 120, NURS 125, NUTR 120 and PSYC 120 with a B- or higher.

-NURS 133 PN Health and Illness Concepts 2
+NURS 133 PN HEALTH AND ILLNESS CONCEPTS 2

 This course is designed to further develop the practical nursing concepts within the three domains of the individual, healthcare, and nursing.
 Emphasis is placed on the concepts of comfort, immunity, oxygenation, perioperative care, sensory perception, sexuality, addiction, family, stress and coping, teaching and learning, advocacy, ethics, informatics, safety, and care of the family within the practical nursing scope of practice.
-This course will include integrated General University Requirements (GURs) content applicable to the Practical Nursing Certificate.
+This course will include integrated General University Requirements (GURs) content applicable to the Nursing DTA.

-Completion Of or Concurrent Enrollment In: NUTR 133 and PSYC 133.
+NUTR 133 and PSYC 133.

-NURS 134 PN Health & Illness Concepts 2- Clinical Lab
+NURS 134 PN HEALTH & ILLNESS CONCEPTS 2- CLINICAL LAB